 Inventory values are affected by fluctuations in international fuel prices.
 Therefore, the company is constantly analyzing hedging options to match this risk.
+However, Copec has no hedging financial instruments for the price of fuel as of September 30, 2021.

-However, the effects on net income of positive price variations of 2.5% and 5.0% on period end inventories would be favorable by ThUS\$ 3,295 and ThUS\$ 6,591, respectively.
+However, the effects on net income of positive price variations of 2.5% and 5.0% on period end inventories would be favorable by ThUS\$ 5,186 and ThUS\$ 10,372, respectively.
 Otherwise, there would be losses of these amounts if inventories decreased by the same percentages.